openwebsolns/techscore/README.md

 Object-Oriented PHP as part of a standard LAMP stack.
 For information about running Techscore on AWS, see the [techscore-aws](https://github.com/openwebsolns/techscore-aws) project.

+As of 2024, Techscore can also be run on Docker containers, see section below for notes.

 ## Apologia